mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/context-menu-feature/Create_gitlab_issue.md

 **Step 2**

 1. Hover cursor over a user message and click on the `message-actions` then select `Create Gitlab Issue` on MM.
-2. In the `Create Gitlab Issue` modal, select and enter the details as per the requiement for the issue and then remove the selected project in the modal on MM.
+2. In the `Create Gitlab Issue` modal, select and enter the details as per the requirement for the issue and then remove the selected project in the modal on MM.

 **Expected**